Should Schools Bring Back The Threat of The Paddle? - NewsBreak

 Storms blamed in deaths of 3 in Michigan, Ohio, Arkansas

 MONROE, Mich.
-(AP) — Severe storms that brought damaging winds, heavy rains and flash flooding to parts of the Midwest and the South are being blamed for the deaths of two children in Michigan and Arkansas.
+(AP) — Severe storms that brought damaging winds, heavy rains and flash flooding to parts of the Midwest and the South were blamed for the deaths of three people, including two children in Michigan and Arkansas as well as a woman in Ohio.
 Monday’s storms also knocked out electrical service to hundreds of thousands of homes and businesses in Michigan and Indiana.
 In the Michigan city of Monroe, a 14-year-old girl was electrocuted Monday night in the backyard of her home after coming into contact with an electrical line that was knocked down by a thunderstorm, the public safety department said in a Facebook post.
 The girl was with a friend and she reached for what she believed was a stick, but it turned out to be the power line, the department said.

 Followers